monterail/guidelines/GIT.md

   (it's the only form that can be used for commit messages like "fix: statistic on home page polluted by google bot")

+* Begin git messages from big letter.
+Don't use dot at the end.

+  Sample: `fix: Very important thing, closes #42`

 ## Todo